christytan/ords-apex-dbcs/exacs-QA/README.md

 - Install and configure Enterprise Manager on OCI
 - Configure Enterprise Manager with Exadata Cloud Service

+## Lab 7: Data Safe with Exadata Cloud Service

+**Key Objectives**:

+As an database admin,
+- Assess the security of a database by using the Security Assessment feature in Oracle Data Safe
+- Assess user security in your target database by using the User Assessment feature in Oracle Data Safe.
+- Fix some of the security issues based on the assessment findings
+- Discover sensitive data in database

-## Lab 7: Migrate an on-prem application schema using Data Pump
+## Lab 8: Migrate an on-prem application schema using Data Pump

 **Key Objectives**: